w3c/wai-arrm/content/roles.md

 ## Introduction

-This document defines typical roles that have responsibilities for ensuring web accessibility.
+This page defines typical roles that have responsibilities for ensuring accessibility.
 These role descriptions are generalized on purpose.
 An individual may fulfill more than one role.

 Each role description includes areas of focus in decision making, decision ownership, notes on the primary tasks of that role, a shortlist of common job titles, and a general description of the accessibility responsibilities of that role.

-You are welcome to use this information as is, or change it for your organization.
+You are welcome to use this information as is, or change it for your situation.

 ## 1\.
 Business Role Group

-Main focus: **Business Vision, Rules & Requirements**

 Writes business requirements and/or initial user stories, are concerned with ensuring that the project delivers the agreed-upon business benefits.